esteem-boy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task #6: Write a script that displays the third line of the file iacta.
 Task #7: Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 Task #8: This script when executed will save the result of ls -al into ls_cwd_content, but if however this file already exist, the content insde of it will overwritten by this new output.
+Task #9: Write a script that duplicates the last line of the file iacta.